giovanni-cutri/issuu-dl/README.md

 By default, the publication is downloaded as a collection of *.jpg* files which gets saved inside a folder with the name of the publication.

-Currently, the only available options are:
+Currently, the available options are:

 ```
 -h, --help  show this help message and exit
 -p, --pdf   generate a PDF for the publication
+-z, --zip   generate a zipped file for the publication
 ```

 ## License